alectrusty/share-space/estimating_stand_uncertainty.md

 Estimating Uncertainty at a given spatial scale
 ================

-A grid-level dataset related to the spatial boundaries of interest.
+Dataset needed: a grid-level dataset related to the spatial boundaries of interest.
 In this case, each grid cell is associated with a given planning unit ID.
 You will also need the AGLB prediction and mean/sd of error associated with the AGLB size class of that grid cell: